Nepsis7/WinsockExample/README.md

 # WinsockExample
-Example a C socket networking using the winsock 2.2 api.
+Example of C socket networking using the winsock 2.2 api.